gwu-libraries/sfm-ui/docs/collections.rst

 collection media or web resources.

+.. _guide-twitter-filter:

 .. _Twitter filter:

 ---------------
 Twitter filter
 ---------------

-Collects a live selection of public tweets from criteria matching keywords, locations, or users, based on the `Twitter filter streaming API
+Twitter Filter collections harvest a live selection of public tweets from criteria matching keywords, locations, or users, based on the `Twitter filter streaming API
 <https://dev.twitter.com/streaming/reference/post/statuses/filter>`_.
 Because
 tweets are collected live, tweets from the past are not included.
 (Use a :ref:`Twitter search` collection to find tweets from the recent past.)